tanjazlender/MicrobiomePrime/README.md

 OpenMPI is used for parallelization to speed up the analysis.
 While ThermonucleotideBLAST can run without OpenMPI, it will take significantly longer.
 To install OpenMPI, follow the instructions on the [OpenMPI website](https://www.open-mpi.org/).

 ## Data preprocessing
-Before searching for primers using MicrobiomePrime, you need need to preprocess raw amplicon sequences.
-This typically involves steps such as removal of primer sequences, quality filtering, chimera detection and removal, sequence clustering or denoising and some form of normalization.
-A sequence ID (SeqID) must be assigned to each sequence and must consist of letters first and then numbers.
+Before using MicrobiomePrime, preprocess your raw amplicon sequences by removing primer sequences, quality filtering, detecting and removing chimeras, clustering or denoising sequences, and normalizing the data.
+Ensure each sequence is assigned a unique sequence ID (SeqID) with letters followed by numbers (e.g. OTU001, OTU002, OTU003).

 Suitable software options data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

-In the final step of data preprocessing, relative abundances of each sequence within each sample must be calculated.
-For details on the required format of the preprocessed file outputs (which serve as inputs for MicrobiomePrime analysis), please refer to the section titled "Inputs."
+In the final step of data preprocessing, calculate the relative abundances of each sequence within each sample.
+Ensure that the preprocessed file outputs adhere to the required format specified in the "Inputs" section.

 ## Inputs
 Make sure that the MicrobiomePrime input files are formatted to match our example.
 Do not forget to check file names, row names, column names and table formatting.